 What Are The Different Bike Fitting Levels?

 There are varying levels of bike fits that depend upon the fitter’s experience and expertise level.
-Bike fitters could get them certified from institutes such as the international bike fitting institute (Source).
+Bike fitters could get them certified by institutes such as the international bike fitting institute (Source).

 Each level will go up in cost but also will have increasing value.
 Finding the right level of fit for your riding needs is key.